List of political parties in Iraq

 The following is a list of political parties in Iraq.

-Iraq is a multi-party state.
-Political parties are commonly grouped by ideology/ethnic affiliation and by the group with which they were listed on the ballot of the 2005 Iraqi National Assembly election.
+Iraq is a multi-party parliamentary state.
+Political parties are commonly grouped by ideology and ethnic affiliation, as well as by the group with which they were listed on the ballot of the 2005 Iraqi National Assembly election.

 The electoral system of Iraq favours larger parties and coalitions, but makes it difficult for a single party to dominate with a majority.